 Let’s use the for loop:

-for name in my_names:
+for name in my_names: print(name) |

-This is how the result looks like:
+This is what the result looks like:

 First line Second line Third line